THE GRACE OF JESUS CHRIST

 Names in the Book of Life

 Jesus had not died on the Cross at this point, yet He said their names had already been registered in Heaven!
 And when you read Revelation 13:8 and Revelation 17:8 you find that God has written the name of every believer that will go to Heaven in the Lamb’s Book of Life “before the foundation of the world.”
-He did this before creating the earth!
+He did this before creating the Earth!

 (Insight) Do you know what this means?
 God did it this way, so He could pronounce us righteous even before the start of our course and not the end of our course when we had accumulated labors in his name.
 Grace doesn’t search for something meritorious at the end of our course to pronounce us righteous.
 A million years wouldn’t be enough time for us to work our way into Heaven.
 But the once-and-for-all sacrifice of Jesus, “the Lamb of God slain from the foundation of the world,” is enough!